 “Yeah, you were taken in by her, all right.
 I saw.”

 He snorted and took a quick gulp.
 “It’s not that.
-She was pretty, but nothing spectacular.
-What I mean is, when she looked at me, I knew that I was the only man in the world for her.
-And that’s a powerful weapon, my boy.
-I was hers and I knew it, and something in the back of my mind told me to get the hell out of there in a hurry, but it was too late.
+Pretty enough, but nothing spectacular.
+What I mean is, when she looked at me, I knew I was the only man in the world for her.
+That’s a powerful weapon, my boy.
+I was hers, and something in the back of my mind told me to get the hell out of there in a hurry, but I left it too late.
 My hormones were doing my thinking for me.”

 “So you were swept off your feet.
 A one-night stand.”

 “Sure, except it lasted three weeks.
 Then one morning, I looked in the mirror and saw a stranger.
-She was gone and her things with her.
-And in those three weeks, I lived a lifetime.”
+No sign of her and her things were gone.
+I tell you, in those three weeks, I lived a lifetime.”

 He looked at me, eyes glistening and a shiver ran down my spine.
 Obviously, she has gone rogue.
-That wasn’t good, not good at all.
+Not good.
+Not good at all.

 “And you know something?
 I didn’t care.
 I didn’t!
 Who knows, maybe she left that with me as some kind of compensation.”